 That is the warning.

-before more of our farmland, ranchland, wildlife habitat, and rural communities are permanently transformed by industrial-scale buildout.
+The time to learn, organize, ask questions, and demand answers is now — before more of our farmland, ranchland, wildlife habitat, and rural communities are permanently transformed by industrial-scale development.

 Reinvestment Zones